kellyjonbrazil/jc/docs/parsers/cbt.md

 No effort is made to convert the data types of the values in the cells.

-The timestamps of the cells are converted to Python's isoformat.
+The `timestamp_epoch` calculated timestamp field is naive. (i.e. based on the local time of the system the parser is run on)

+The `timestamp_epoch_utc` calculated timestamp field is timezone-aware and is only available if the timestamp has a UTC timezone.

+The `timestamp_iso` calculated timestamp field will only include UTC timezone information if the timestamp has a UTC timezone.

-Raw output contains all cells for each column (including timestamps in converted to Python's isoformat), while the normal output contains only the latest value for each column.
+Raw output contains all cells for each column (including timestamps), while the normal output contains only the latest value for each column.

 Usage (cli):